The One Maintenance Task That Most Golf Cart Owners Get Wrong

 My battery is using a lot more water than usual.
 Why?

 Significantly higher than normal water consumption is almost always caused by a charger that is not terminating correctly at the end of the charge cycle.
-A charger that overshoots the target absorption voltage, or that does not switch off and continues pushing current into a fully charged pack, electrolyses water at a high rate.
-Have your charger’s output voltage tested during the absorption phase — it should be reaching 58.4-59.5V on a 48V system and then reducing current naturally as the pack approaches full charge.
+A charger that overshoots the target absorption voltage or that does not switch off and continues pushing current into a fully charged pack electrolyzes water at a high rate.
+Have your charger’s output voltage tested during the absorption phase—it should be reaching 58.4-59.5 V on a 48 V system and then reducing current naturally as the pack approaches full charge.
 If the charger is running continuously without tapering, it is overcharging and needs repair or replacement.

 Does the type of water matter if I have AGM or lithium batteries?

 For AGM batteries — no, because AGM batteries are sealed and require no water addition.
-Their electrolyte is immobilised in the glass mat and is factory-sealed.
+Their electrolyte is immobilized in the glass mat and is factory-sealed.
 For lithium batteries — no, they have no liquid electrolyte at all.
 The distilled water question applies only to flooded lead-acid batteries, which are the most common type in golf carts produced before approximately 2020.

 I accidentally added tap water to my batteries.
 What should I do?